KxSystems/docs/docs/ref/dotq.md

 Where

--   `f` is a function of rank and `x` an atom or list of count with items in the domains of f
+-   `f` is a function of rank
+-   `x` is an atom or list of count with items in the domains of f

 -   `g` is a binary function

 extends [Trap](apply.md#trap) (`.[f;x;g]`) to collect backtrace: `g` is called with arguments: